Jules Massenet: Later years, 1896–1912

 The death of Ambroise Thomas in February 1896 made vacant the post of director of the Conservatoire.
 The French government announced on 6 May that Massenet had been offered the position and had refused it.
 The following day it was announced that another faculty member, Théodore Dubois, had been appointed director, and Massenet had resigned as professor of composition.
 Two explanations have been advanced for this sequence of events.
-Massenet wrote in 1910 that he had remained in post as professor out of loyalty to Thomas, and was eager to abandon all academic work in favour of composing, a statement repeated by his biographers Hugh Macdonald and Demar Irvine.
+Massenet wrote in 1910 that he had remained in his post as professor out of loyalty to Thomas, and was eager to abandon all academic work in favour of composing, a statement repeated by his biographers Hugh Macdonald and Demar Irvine.
 Other writers on French music have written that Massenet was intensely ambitious to succeed Thomas, but resigned in pique after three months of manoeuvring, once the authorities finally rejected his insistence on being appointed director for life, as Thomas had been.
 He was succeeded as professor by Gabriel Fauré, who was doubtful of Massenet's credentials, considering his popular style to be "based on a generally cynical view of art".

 With Grisélidis and Cendrillon complete, though still awaiting performance, Massenet began work on Sapho, based on a novel by Daudet about the love of an innocent young man from the country for a worldly-wise Parisienne.
 It was given at the Opéra-Comique in November 1897, with great success, though it has been neglected since the composer's death.
 His next work staged there was Cendrillon, his version of the Cinderella story, which was well received in May 1899.